adepu-phd/adepu-phd.github.io/_pages/funding.md

 {% include base_path %}

 A summary of competitive research grants, program hubs, and industrial innovation fellowships totaling over **£13.8M** in total project funding.
+Securing this grant within the highly competitive UK funding landscape represents a major institutional milestone.
+The scale and selectivity of this award demonstrate a level of research leadership and peer validation.

 ---